 The logo header and navigation is equally minimal.
 It flows instantly into a large image slider with pagination and down to image blocks.
 There is very little written content on the demo website and that could work well.
 There are content blocks should you want to add more to the page.

 - Allows images to tell the story without distraction

 Public Opinion is a magazine style WordPress theme.
 It uses the standard white background and image header block with featured stories and flows into category listings further down the page.
 It’s a modern look which could be tweaked to suit any niche with ease.

 The page is well balanced, where all elements have good spacing and lots of white to rest the eye before moving on.
 Navigation is straightforward, the sidebar unfussy and the choice of category colours works well.
 These can all be changed of course but the quality of the demo means less work for you if you like what you see!

-- Clean magazine theme
+- Clean magazine style website design

 - Page layout and balance works very well